Projecting the 10 Biggest NBA Free-Agent Contracts This Offseason

 "We'll see how that plays out in their contract talks here in free agency.
 But Chris Paul didn't turn down $200 million from the Clippers because he thought that somehow the Rockets were gonna talk him into saving them luxury-tax money.
 I don't imagine it playing out that way."

-Paul is the exception who proves the aging-point-guards rule.
+Paul is the exception who proves the "aging point guards" rule.

 Though NBA teams are supposed to run away from floor generals with 33 years spent on the planet, the league's resident Point God is still going strong.
 Not only is he a perfect fit alongside James Harden, but he's also coming off a season in which he paced the NBA in ESPN.com's RPM.
 Injuries, not his production, stand out as the only concern.